-Products from VIPRE, FireEye, Crowdstrike, Microsoft achieved extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
-All products performed well enough to achieve AAA awards.
+Products from Kaspersky, McAfee, NortonLifeLock and Avira produced extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
+Products from Avast, AVG, Microsoft, Panda, Sophos and Webroot also achieved AAA awards.